weaveworks/ignite/docs/cli/ignite/ignite_vm_run.md

       --kernel-args string       Set the command line for the kernel (default "console=ttyS0 reboot=k panic=1 pci=off ip=dhcp")
   -k, --kernel-image oci-image   Specify an OCI image containing the kernel at /boot/vmlinux and optionally, modules (default weaveworks/ignite-kernel:4.19.47)
-      --memory size              Amount of RAM to allocate for the VM (default 512.0 MB) -n, --name string              Specify the name
+      --memory size              Amount of RAM to allocate for the VM (default 512.0 MB) --metadata string          Enable MMDS and use this JSON value for creation metadata -n, --name string              Specify the name
       --net network-mode         Networking mode to use.
 Available options are: [cni docker-bridge] (default docker-bridge) -p, --ports strings            Map host ports to VM ports